Climate change and healthcare- Carbon footprint |

 Carbon Footprinting for Healthcare

-Climate change poses an existential threat to us, and the NHS has acknowledged its contribution to climate change and aims to go carbon zero by 2045.
+Climate change poses an existential threat to us.
+The NHS has acknowledged its contribution to greenhouse gas emission and set a goal of achieving Net Zero by 2045.
 But how do we get there?
 Though we know the NHS’s carbon footprint overall, the carbon impact of service changes, quality improvement projects or procurement of new products, is not routinely measured.
 In order for the NHS to reduce its greenhouse gas emissions to net zero by 2045, carbon needs to become an additional currency alongside money, understood by all working in the health system.

-This course will help health professionals, quality improvement leads and medical students to become carbon literate.
-You will gain an understanding of what a carbon footprint is, how it can be used in the NHS’s endeavour to go net zero and how it is measured.
-You will also learn about different carbon footprinting studies in healthcare and what can be learned from them.
+This course is designed to help healthcare professionals, quality improvement leads, managers and healthcare students gain an understanding of what a carbon footprint is, what a life cycle analysis is, how it is measured and how it can be used in the efforts to reach net zero.
+We will also explore existing carbon footprinting studies in healthcare and what can be learned from them.
+We recommend participation in one of our sustainable healthcare courses before joining Carbon Footprinting for Healthcare, however, it is not a requirement.

 By the end of the course you will be able to: